Exceptional Points in the Scattering Resonances of a Sphere Dimer: Abstract

 \section{Abstract}

 We investigate exceptional points of degeneracy (EPDs) in electromagnetic scattering of a sphere dimer from the electroquasistatic limit to the fully retarded regime.
 In the quasistatic limit, we prove that $\parity\trev$-symmetric configurations, realized by spheres with complex-conjugate susceptibilities, host EPDs.
-Beyond this limit, retardation breaks $\parity\trev$-symmetry; nevertheless, by jointly tuning the material dispersion of the two spheres, we derive analytic conditions for the existence of EPDs at \textit{real-frequencies}.
+Beyond this limit, retardation breaks $\mathscr{PT}$-symmetry; nevertheless, by jointly tuning the material dispersion of the two spheres, we derive analytic synthesis conditions for realizing EPDs at \textit{real frequencies}.
 Near an EPD, we show that single-parameter perturbations yield the characteristic square-root splitting of the eigenfrequencies, and we quantify its impact on scattering, extinction, and absorption, clarifying sensing implications.